 12.5.2 No Emergency Calls.
-If Customer is not purchasing interconnected voice over Internet protocol (VoIP) from West, West will not be providing emergency services to Customer.
-Cloud Contract Pro does NOT support any emergency calls to 911.
-Cloud Contact Pro is NOT an interconnected VoIP service, and it is not a replacement for your primary telephone service.
-There are important differences between interconnected VoIP service and Cloud Contact Pro.
-Customer acknowledges and understands that Customer must make additional arrangements in order to call 911.
-It is Customer’s responsibility to purchase interconnected VoIP or traditional wireline telephone services that offer access to 911.
-Customer is responsible for informing all end users that may use Cloud Contact Pro that it is not possible to support or carry 911 calls using Cloud Contact Pro, and that they may access emergency services via the additional arrangements that Customer has made available for Customer’s end users.
+If Customer is not purchasing two-way VoIP service from West, West will not be providing emergency services to Customer.
+Cloud Contract Pro does NOT support any emergency calls to 000 or 112.
+Cloud Contact Pro is NOT a two-way VoIP service, and it is not a replacement for Customer’s primary telephone service.
+There are important differences between two-way VoIP service and Cloud Contact Pro.
+Customer acknowledges and understands that Customer must make additional arrangements in order to call 000 or 112.
+It is Customer’s responsibility to purchase two-way VoIP or traditional wireline telephone services that offer access to 000 or 112.
+Customer is responsible for informing all end users that may use Cloud Contact Pro that it is not possible to support or carry 000 or 112 calls using Cloud Contact Pro, and that they may access emergency services via the additional arrangements that Customer has made available for Customer’s end users.

 12.6 Responsibility for Content and Transmitting Messages.